microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-templates-overview.md

 ![An image that shows Quick Pipeline Set-Up template within the Templates tab in the Microsoft Graph Data Connect extension in Azure Portal.](images/data-connect-templates-quickstart-2.png)

-3) Fill in the remaining values in the pre-populated custom deployment form.
+3) Fill in the remaining values in the prepopulated custom deployment form.

 ![An image that shows the custom deployment form to setup the Quick Pipeline Set-Up template for Microsoft Graph Data Connect.](images/data-connect-templates-quickstart-3.png)

 The form is composed by the following fields:
 - **Resource Group**: The resource group where your storage account is located.
 This would be used for the Azure Data Factory location as well.
 - **Service Principal Id**: This is the Azure Entra application used to create an application with Microsoft Graph Data Connect.
-This field is *pre-populated*.
+This field is *prepopulated*.
 - **Tenant Id**: This is the tenant for which data is being extracted.
-This field is *pre-populated*.
+This field is *prepopulated*.
 - **Application Secret**: This is the secret value of the Azure Entra application used during registration.
-- **Azure Data Factory Name**: This field is *pre-populated* by appending the unique string associated with the resource group ID to the string "datafactory".
+- **Azure Data Factory Name**: This field is *prepopulated* by appending the unique string associated with the resource group ID to the string "datafactory".
 However, you can also provide an existing Azure Data Factory resource or enter a new unique name for a new Azure Data Factory resource.
-- **Datasets**: This field is *pre-populated*.
-One pipeline will be generated per dataset.
+- **Datasets**: This field is *prepopulated*.
+One pipeline is generated per dataset.
 - **Storage Container**: The root container in the Azure storage destination where data will be written to.

 4) Click Review + Create to proceed.